 |5-7 Months||2-3 hours|

-Finding the right wake window for your toddler is much the same as when he was a baby – finding a balance of the right amount of tiredness so he falls asleep at nap time.
+Finding the right wake window for your toddler is much the same as when they were a baby – finding a balance of the right amount of tiredness so they fall asleep at nap time.

-So if your 2, 3, or 4 year old is still napping, your goal is about 6 hours of awake time before his nap and about 5 hours of awake time after the nap.
+If your 2, 3, or 4 year old is still napping, your goal is about 5-6 hours of awake time before the nap and about 4-5 hours of awake time after the nap.
 Let’s look at a few examples: